Trouble is not my middle name

 Trouble is not my middle name.
 It is not what I am.
 I was not born for this.
 Trouble is not a place though I am in it deeper than the deepest wood and I’d get out of it (who wouldn’t?) if I could.
 Hope is what I do not have in hell – not without good help, now.
 Could you listen, listen hard and well to what I cannot say except by what I do?
 And when you say I do it for badness this much is true: I do it for badness done to me before any badness that I do to you.
 Hard to unfankle this.
 But you can help me.
 Loosen all these knots and really listen.
 I cannot plainly tell you this, but, if you care, then — beyond all harm and hurt – real hope is there.

-Appointed Scots Makar – the National Poet for Scotland – in 2011, Liz Lochhead is both transgressive and popular; as Anne Varty wrote, ‘her work is that of one woman speaking to many, and one person speaking for many’.
+Appointed Scots Makar – the National Poet for Scotland – from 2011-16, Liz Lochhead is both transgressive and popular; as Anne Varty wrote, ‘her work is that of one woman speaking to many, and one person speaking for many’.